Top 10 Places to Stay for Stargazing

-Almost all of the west coast of the Isle of Wight is good for stargazing along with the downs and highpoints where housing is sparse.
+Almost all of the south west coast of the Isle of Wight is good for stargazing along with the downs and highpoints where housing is sparse.
 Luckily there are some good places to stay near to these dark sky areas that are especially welcoming to stargazers.

 Here we've pulled together our Top 10 Stargazing Stays...

 Despite the lighthouse, St Catherine’s Point is a good place for star watching, or above at the car park at the end of the old Blackgang Road.
 On the road between these two points sits the Enchanted Manor, which has an enviable reputation for its hotel/bed and breakfast accommodation – Maggie and Ric have won many accolades including ‘Three in a Bed’ and this is a hotel that will have your head in the clouds.

 Shorwell is a very small village and it gets very dark in this shallow dell beneath the downs that is only a few minutes’ drive from the coast.
 Northcourt Manor sits just outside the village in 15 acres of grounds that include a pretty stream and kitchen gardens.
 The largest Jacobean manor house on the Island, it offers bed and breakfast and self-catering in separate wings of this imposing manor.

 Gotten Manor is on the outskirts of Chale village and you can opt for bed and breakfast in the old cottage where we are told you get an absolutely wonderful organic spread.
 Or you could select self-catering in the Milk House or the Cart House.
 The skies here are dark and expansive, with paths to the downs or you can drive, or walk, down to the coast in just a few minutes.